harryhbowyer/bookai/lore/World.md

 A fantasy world filled with different fantasy races, monsters, and magic.
+Not every character has magic or has special properties.